Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Problem description

 The recommendation model will be solved at $t = 1$ and will generate the recommendation strategies $\boldsymbol{x} = (x_{p,r})_{p \in \mathcal{P}, r \in \mathcal{R}_p}$ for passengers who depart at time $t\in[1, T^D]$.
 In reality, the model can be implemented in a rolling horizon manner.
 Specifically, at each time interval $t \geq 1$, we first update the demand and supply information in the system, including new demand estimates, new to-be-recommended passenger set $\mathcal{P}$, newly available path sets $\Rcal_p$, new service routes and frequencies, new incident duration estimates, new onboard passenger estimates, etc. Based on this information, we solve the model to obtain recommendations for passengers with departure time in $[t, T^D]$.
 But we only implement the recommendation strategies for passengers who depart at the current time $t$.
+More discussions can be found in Appendix \ref{append_roll}.

 Therefore, in the following formulation, we only focus on solving the model at $t = 1$, which is the start of the incident.
 The whole analysis period includes warm-up and cool-down periods to better estimate the system states (e.g., vehicle loads, passenger travel times, etc.).
 Therefore, the analysis period is defined as $[t^{\text{min}},T]$, where $t^{\text{min}} < 1$ (time before the incident) and $T > T^D$.
 For example, $t^{\text{min}}$ and $T$ can be one hour before and after $t=1$ and $T^D$, respectively.
-And we define all time intervals in the analysis period as $\Tcal = \{\tmin,\tmin+1,...,T\}$.
+And we define all time intervals in the analysis period as $\Tcal = \{\tmin,\tmin+1,..., T\}$.
 The overall path recommendation framework can be summarized in Figure \ref{fig_frame}.